-Twitter used to have a character limit of 140 characters[^2] (nowadays increased to 280).
-But this limit is a limitation by design, to emphasize the concise and ephemeral nature of the platform.
-It’s not a technical limitation.
-So the designers of twitter set the limit at 140 characters
+Twitter used to have a character limit of 140 characters2.
+But this is a limit by design, to emphasize the concise and ephemeral nature of the platform.
+It's not a technical limitation.
+So the designers of twitter set the limit at 140 characters, NOT the number of bytes.

-You are working for a fictious company named “TOPlap”, which sends messages to customers using both SMS and twitter, via a message broker.
+You are working for a fictious company named "TOPlap", which sends messages to customers using both SMS and Twitter, via a message broker.
 The message broker charges a fee for each message sent, as follows:

-is a list of messages in different languages, one on each line, in UTF-8 format.
-Calculate your total bill with the message broker, assuming that you will not sent any messages that are too long.
+Write a program that checks whether messages are valid as SMS and / or valid as (old-style) Tweet3.
+Your input is a list of messages in different languages, one on each line, in UTF-8 format.
+The message broker expects UTF-8 format as well.
+Calculate your total bill with the message broker, assuming that you will not send any messages that are too long.
 So a message that is valid for the SMS platform, but not as tweet, will only incur the charge of 11 cents for a single SMS message.

-For example, given this test input
+For example, given your test input:

 néztek bele az „ártatlan lapocskába“, mint ahogy belenézetlen mondták ki rá a halálos itéletet a sajtó csupa 20–30 éves birái s egyben hóhérai.